 Before reviewing the requirements to be considered F-1, you should familiarize yourself with the difference between the terms status and visa.

-Visa refers only to the document (a sticker) placed into your passport which allows you to lawfully travel to the United States.
+- Visa refers only to the document (a sticker or "foil") placed into your passport which allows you to lawfully travel to the United States.

 Think of the student visa as the key to your house: you need it to enter, but once inside, it serves no purpose.
 This applies to the status/visa relationship, with the visa being secondary to status.
-F-1 students must observe all regulations associated with international study to remain in lawful, good standing, or “in status.”
-The document which demonstrates F-1 status is called Form I-20.
+F-1 students must observe all regulations associated with international study to remain in lawful, good standing, or “in-status.”
+The document which demonstrates F-1 status is called the Form I-20.

 Form I-20 is the next document you will need after you have been accepted.
 It allows you to apply for a student visa at the U.S. embassy in your country.

-Once this is completed, St. Francis College will send you your original, signed Form I-20 along with detailed instructions on the final step in the process: appearing for your student visa interview at the U.S. embassy or consulate in your home country.
+Once this is completed, St. Francis College will send you your original, signed Form I-20 to the address you provided on the International Student Information Sheet.

-If you are already enrolled in a high school, college, or university in the U.S. as an F-1 student, you will need a new Form I-20.
-You must also supply the SFC SEVIS Transfer Recommendation Letter to your current international student coordinator so that your SEVIS record may be transferred to St. Francis College.
+If you are already enrolled in a high school, college, or university in the U.S. as an F-1 student, you will need a Form I-20 from St. Francis College.
+To do this, your current international student advisor would need to transfer your SEVIS record to us.
+Information about this can be found on the SEVIS Transfer-In Form.

-Each student’s academic and immigration situation is different.
-Therefore, it is recommended that you schedule an appointment with the SFC International Student Coordinator so your questions can be addressed as accurately as possible.
-However, here are some general points of responsibility to which you must adhere in order to stay “in status.”
+Each student’s academic and immigration situation is unique.
+Therefore, it is recommended that you schedule an appointment with the Office of International Student Programs and Services (OISPS) so your questions can be addressed as accurately as possible.
+To better assist you in maintaining your status, here are some general points of responsibility to which you must adhere in order to stay “in-status.”

-- You must report to the International Student Coordinator immediately upon arrival.
-Please bring a color photocopy of your passport identification page and your student visa, and a black-and-white photocopy of your Form I-20.
+- You must report to the OISPS immediately upon arrival.
+Please bring a color copy of your passport identification page, color copy of your student visa, and a copy of your Form I-20.

 - For your first entry for initial school attendance, the school listed on your visa and your Form I-20 must be the same, and that is the school you must attend.

-- Each academic semester you are required to register for a full course of study, which is a minimum of 12 credits.
-The only exceptions are during breaks in between the fall and spring semester or if you have been approved in advance by the International Student Coordinator for a reduced course load.
+- Each academic semester (fall/spring) you are required to register for a full course of study, which is a minimum of 12 credits.
+The only exceptions are during the winter/summer semesters or if you have been approved in advance by the OISPS for a reduced course load.

 - Make normal progress towards completing your course of study by completing your program before the end date listed on your Form I-20.